KaufmanDeveloper/kaufman-personal-site/posts/a-couple-design-examples.md

 ---
-title: 'A Couple Front End Design Examples'
+title: 'A Couple of Front End Design Examples'
 date: '2023-12-29'
 ---